-The difference in fill-in leads to significant increases in runtime: on the Manhatten-3500 dataset with groups of three candidate hypotheses, moving from a "one-in-k" to a "null-hypothesis" formulation causes an increase in non-zero entries from 0.17% to 4.3%, with a corresponding increase in computation time from 0.13 s to 1.2 s.
+The difference in fill-in leads to significant increases in runtime: on the Manhatten-3500 dataset with groups of three candidate hypotheses, moving from a "one-of-k" to a "null-hypothesis" formulation causes an increase in non-zero entries from 0.17% to 4.3%, with a corresponding increase in computation time from 0.13 s to 1.2 s.

-Table 1 also reports runtimes for Sünderhauf's switchable constraints approach [SP12], which adds an additional "switching" variable for every edge.
+Table 1 also reports runtimes for Sünderhauf's switchable constraints approach [Sunderhauf and Protzel, 2012], which adds an additional "switching" variable for every edge.
 In this way, it is semantically comparable to the "null-hypothesis" approach, though the formulation is somewhat different.
-The runtime of the switchable constraints approach, 1.5 s, is somewhat worse than "null-hypothesis" approach and much worse than the "one-in-k" approach.
-(Note, for this comparison, all methods were implemented in the g2o [KGS+11] framework using CHOLMOD with a COLAMD variable ordering.)
+The runtime of the switchable constraints approach, 1.5 s, is somewhat worse than "null-hypothesis" approach and much worse than the "one-of-k" approach.
+(Note, for this comparison, all methods were implemented in the g2o [Kummerle et al., 2011] framework using CHOLMOD with a COLAMD variable ordering.)

-These results suggest that, when semantically reasonable to do so, it is preferable to use "one-in-k" mixtures rather than either "null-hypothesis" mixtures or switchable constraints.
+These results suggest that, when semantically reasonable to do so, it is preferable to use "oneof-k" mixtures rather than either "null-hypothesis" mixtures or switchable constraints.